juricaKenda/Patterns/README.md

-# Patterns
+# Singleton Design Pattern
-Simple but useful design patterns in Java
+Simple but useful design pattern in Java